Sewage Ejector Pumps

 Secondly, consider installing a grinder pump.
 This is a special kind of sewage ejector pump that grinds up waste in the water before pumping it away.
 This added step can help keep waste flowing smoothly through your pipes, especially if your pipes are old or small in diameter, or if your plumbing system has low water pressure.

-Consulting with one of our Master Plumbers during the installation process is the best way to determine whether a grinder pump is a right solution for you.
+Consulting with one of our Master Plumbers during the installation process is the best way to determine whether a grinder pump is the right solution for you.

 Sewage Ejector Pump Installation, Repair, and Maintenance